Simple Sentences

 Sally prefers to have pineapples and Canadian bacons on her pizza instead of cheese and Buffalo Sauce.

-Although this example has a long predicate with lots of modifiers, it still has only one independent clause and therefore is a simple sentence, because there is just one subject, Sally, and one predicate.
+Although this example has a long predicate with lots of modifiers, it still has only one finite verb and one subject and therefore is a simple sentence, because there is just one subject, Sally, and one predicate.

 Rule #2

-If there is a transition word or subordinating conjunction at the beginning of a clause, then the clause is dependent.
+If there is a subordinating conjunction at the beginning of a clause, then the clause is dependent and accordingly, the sentence cannot be simple.
 For example:

 Although Max is a really shy person, he still loves to talk to people and make friends.